AsteriskAmpersand/Ice-Stable/README.md

 - These sets should still be competitive compared to options before their introduction.
 - Changes to armors will be tracked separately on the Armor Spreadsheet.

+#### 【 Weapon Changes 】 ####
+Fatalis Weapons have been normalized (with the exception of LBG) to be 340 Raw, -30% affinity.

+While weapons are normally dealt with on a more specific basis, this is a cross weapon nerf that was necessary both because of the inconsistencies it generates with weapon progressions as well as the aberrant stat values it had in specific outliers.
+This is a nerf that is still under evaluation but it will happen in one shape or another.

 #### 【 General Changes 】 ####
 - Health Regen augment:
   - For melee weapons, cooldown between procs decreased to 0.00s (down from 0.2s).